carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ## Preparing the code

-It is the goal of this training workshop to produce a Deep Learning program using a Convolutional Neural Network.
-At the end of this workshop we hope that this code can be used as a "starting point".
-We will be creating a "initial program" for this introduction chapter that will be copied and used as a foundation for the rest of the programs.
+It is the goal of this training workshop to produce a Deep Learning program, using a Convolutional Neural Network.
+At the end of this workshop, we hope that this code can be used as a "starting point".
+We will be creating an "initial program" for this introduction chapter, that will be copied and used as a foundation for the rest of the episodes.

-The code that is being created will load the following libraries, so the program with be initialised with the following:
+The code that is being created will load the following libraries, so the program will be initialised with the following:

 ```python
 # load the CIFAR-10 dataset included with the keras packages